commit-live-students/descriptive_statistics_project/q02_plot/README.md

 ## Write a function  `plot()` that

-Plots the following things for the SalePrice column
+Plots the following things for the SalePrice column, against the histogram of SalePrice column
 * Mean
 * Median
 * Mode